Can you mix and match COVID-19 vaccines? - WTMJ

 After the AstraZeneca vaccine was linked to extremely rare blood clots, many European countries including Germany, France and Spain recommended people who got it as a first dose get a Pfizer or Moderna shot as a second dose instead.

-In Britain and Canada, officials say people should aim to get the same vaccine for their second dose if possible.
+Some places like Britain say people should aim to get the same vaccine for their second dose if possible.
 If they got AstraZeneca as their first shot, they’re advised to get another vaccine only if they have a history of blood clots or other conditions that might put them at higher risk of clots.

 The AP is answering your questions about the coronavirus in this series.
 Submit them at: [email protected] Read more here: